Car Slam

 History

-Early Middle Car Slam was an isolating language that favored free-floating particles over morphological transformations.
+Early Middle Car Slam (EMCS) was an isolating language that favored free-floating particles over morphological transformations.
 Although modern Car Slam prefers affixation, it retains many artifacts of EMCS and is often best understood through that lens.
 Evolutionary history will be provided wherever it is useful.

 It began in 2015 with a series of Reddit posts portending a language composed entirely of false cognates with English.
 Now, ten years, later, I return with vaster knowledge and renewed vigor to perpetrate my promised crimes.